OlivierHnt/Computer-assisted-proofs-in-nonlinear-analysis/src/installation.md

 $(
     begin
-        # these special elements will automatically update to read the latest Julia version.
-See the JavaScript snippet at the bottom of this page to see how it works!
+        # these special elements will automatically update to read the latest Julia version (cf. the JavaScript snippet at the bottom of this page)

         version = html"<auto-julia-version>1.10.0</auto-julia-version>"
         pkg_version = html"<auto-julia-version short>1.10</auto-julia-version>"